Andy Ngo Captured On Video With Patriot Prayer As They Reportedly Plan Attack On Antifa

-Conservative journalist Andy Ngo, who The Inquisitr reported claims to have suffered a brain injury following a confrontation with Antifa last month during a Portland, Oregon rally, was captured on video with Patriot Prayer as they planned an attack on the militant anti-fascist group.
-Per The Daily Dot, the attack came as Antifa members were having a May Day celebration, although Ngo blamed the attack on Antifa as he covered the event on Twitter.
+Conservative journalist Andy Ngo, who The Inquisitr reported claims to have suffered a brain injury following a confrontation with Antifa last month during a Portland, Oregon rally, was captured on video with Patriot Prayer as they appear to plan an attack on the militant anti-fascist group.
+Per The Daily Dot, the attack reportedly came as Antifa members were having a May Day celebration, although Ngo blamed the attack on Antifa as he covered the event on Twitter.

 “This clip, shot right before Patriot Prayer arrived at [the bar] Cider Riot on May Day, is the clearest evidence I’ve seen supporting the claim that PP … were intent on instigating a fight that afternoon,” tweeted Portland-based journalist Alex Zielinski, who posted the video.